 With the Modeller Interface built with QGIS Technology it is possible to:

-- use SQL to built or edit your models
+- use SQL to build or edit your models

 - create custom tools dedicated to a specific purpose.
 Examples can be found here: